 There are many opportunities to get involved.
-Please contact your child's teacher or principal for more information.
-All volunteers must comply with the Volunteers in Our Schools Policy and Procedure and:
+Please contact your child's teacher for more information.
+All volunteers must comply with the Volunteers in Our Schools Policy and Procedure and

-- Complete the Volunteers in Our Schools Form, available through the school. - Submit a Vulnerable Sector Screening completed within the last six months (requirement for new volunteers) OR sign the Annual Offence Declaration (returning volunteers).
+- Complete the Volunteers in Our Schools Form, available through the school. - Submit a Vulnerable Sector Screening completed within the last six months (requirement for new volunteers) OR sign the Annual Offence Declaration (returning volunteers). - Sign a Confidentiality Agreement. - Complete training, as required.